microsoft/azure-pipelines-yaml/design/templates.md

 ### Other first-class types

 `stages` and `jobs` are two other natural fits for first-class reuse.
-We should support those as well.
+We will support those as well.

 ## Generic reuse